 Aurora Forecast in Iceland now

 Bear in mind that a forecast is a forecast, not a sneak peek into future.
 A forecast can change and it can be inaccurate.
-Always review the newest weather data before heading out on your Northern Lights hunt for the evening.
+Always review the newest weather data and driving conditions before heading out on your Northern Lights hunt for the evening.

 Below is a brief text analysis of the Aurora Forecast in Iceland Now.
 After that we give an explanation of all the deciding factors for a Northern Lights sighting and what to look for in a forecast.
 For a long term forecast scroll all the way to the bottom.